Artemus Gordon: If I may make one last request...that she aim for my heart — the heart that loved this country so much...

 - Gomorrah (2008).
 Children applying to join a Camorra clan are made to wear a heavy bulletproof vest which is then shot, to test their courage.

 - Played straight in District 9.
 Wikus is hit while infiltrating MNU.
-After he kills the offending shooter (leading to a Crowning Moment of Funny), he looks at the bullets left in his vest.
+After he kills the offending shooter, he looks at the bullets left in his vest.

 - In the beginning of Predator 2, Danny Glover armors his car by hanging kevlar vests over the side windows.

 - In The Evil That Men Do Charles Bronson shoots a CIA man with a shotgun, only for him to get up again.
 This time Bronson shoots him in the face.

 - In Super Troopers, one of the troopers insists on testing a bulletproof jockstrap.
 While wearing it.